SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 **Numerical Verification of the Heisenberg Uncertainty Principle**

-The simulation clearly and quantitatively validates the Heisenberg uncertainty principle (Δx·Δp ≥ ℏ/2).
+The simulation clearly and quantitatively validates the Heisenberg uncertainty principle (Δx·Δp ≥ ℏ/2) at the initial time.
 The data shows that an unavoidable, inverse relationship exists between the uncertainties of these two physical quantities.
-Their product never falls below the theoretical limit of ℏ/2, which is an inherent property of quantum systems.
+Their product at t=0 achieves the theoretical limit of ℏ/2, which is the defining property of minimum-uncertainty states.

 **The Gaussian Wave Packet as a Minimum Uncertainty State**

-My results highlight the special role that Gaussian wave packets play in quantum mechanics.
-The fact that their uncertainty product Δx·Δp assumes the minimum possible value, ℏ/2, means that these states are **minimum uncertainty wave packets**.
-In other words, a Gaussian wave packet describes the "most classical-like" state possible, where a particle's position and momentum are simultaneously defined with the highest possible precision.
+My results highlight the special role that Gaussian wave packets play in quantum mechanics at the initial moment.
+The fact that their uncertainty product Δx·Δp assumes the minimum possible value, ℏ/2, at t=0 means that these states are **minimum-uncertainty wave packets** at that instant.
+In other words, a Gaussian wave packet at t=0 describes the "most classical-like" state possible, where a particle's position and momentum are simultaneously defined with the highest possible precision allowed by quantum mechanics.

-**Time Evolution of Uncertainty**
+**Time Evolution of Uncertainty and Correlation Development**

 The study of time evolution shows that although the position uncertainty (Δx(t)) increases during free evolution, the momentum uncertainty (Δp) remains constant.
-Consequently, the uncertainty product, Δx(t)·Δp, also increases over time.
-This is in perfect agreement with the Heisenberg relation, as the product continues to satisfy the inequality Δx(t)·Δp ≥ ℏ/2; it simply moves away from the minimum value as time progresses.
+Consequently, the uncertainty product, Δx(t)·Δp, also increases over time and strictly exceeds ℏ/2 for t>0.
+This is in perfect agreement with the generalized Schrödinger–Robertson relation, as position-momentum correlations develop during free propagation.
+The minimum-uncertainty property is thus a feature of the initial state only, not preserved during free evolution.

 **Educational and Illustrative Value**